 Upon arriving at the venue, guests dressed head to toe in Marni were seated around a circular industrial-look stage built out of recuperated metal before models—all of whom were artists, musicians, and muses of the brand—made their way around the venue with spraypainted blue mullets and wet-look hair.

 Floral print reined supreme seen on mini dresses, tight and bright trousers and mix and matched on long jumpsuits with yellow striped legs.
-Stripes were almost just as popular seen on the likes of Paloma Elsesser, who wore a color heavy vertical striped midi skirt and horizontal striped boob tube, and on huge oversized blanket-like white and navy dresses.
+Stripes were almost just as popular seen on the likes of Paloma Elsesser, who wore a colour heavy vertical striped midi skirt and horizontal striped boob tube, and on huge oversized blanket-like white and navy dresses.
 There were also yellow and black silk two-piece suits and tight cut-out maxi and midi dresses—some of the collections most sexy pieces—in blue and black.

 You’d think creating a 360-degree immersive experience would be enough of a sensory overload, but in the middle of the show the violinists—directed by Dev Hynes—stopped playing and artist Mykki Blanco treated guests to a spoken word performance before Zsela took to the stage for a musical performance (dressed in an incredible look made up of a floral skirt and matching bra with knee-high striped socks and platform floral print shoes).